hmunduri/MIT6.00.1x/PSET4/README.md

 Let's begin by describing the 6.00 wordgame: This game is a lot like Scrabble or Words With Friends, if you've played those.
 Letters are dealt to players, who then construct one or more words out of their letters.
 Each **valid** word receives a score, based on the length of the word and the letters in that word.

-The rules of the game are as follows:

 ## Dealing

   - A player is dealt a hand of n letters chosen at random (assume n=7 for now).

   - The player arranges the hand into as many words as they want out of the letters, using each letter at most once.